jonny7/quetzal/README.md

 | ----------- | ---------------------- |
 | .policies.yaml | ./.policies.yaml    |

-You can see examples of both of these file in the `examples` directory.
+You can see an example `policies.yaml` in the `examples` directory.

 ### Policies

 Policies are what drives `Quetzal`.
-There are 4 main properties to a policy, with them all be technically optional.
+There are 5 main properties to a policy
-Though most likely, you'll always want an `action` and `name`.

 A single `Policy` is declared as part of an array of the `Policies` property.